A guide explaining the health and climate risks posed by the proposed Kalama methanol facility

 What is the proposed facility?

-The petrochemical refinery would be the largest methanol-producing facility in the world.
+The petrochemical refinery would be larger than any currently operating methanol facility in the world, and would use more natural gas each day than all of the power plants in Washington combined.
 It would manufacture methanol from natural gas and ship it to China to make plastics.
 The refinery would produce up to 3.6 million metric tons of methanol per year.

 1. It would have a devastating impact on the climate.
 The proposed Kalama facility would emit more than a million tons per year of climate pollution as part of the manufacturing process alone.
 Shipping the methanol to Asia would generate hundreds of thousands of additional tons per year of climate pollution.
 And, the methane emitted by fracking and pipeline transport to supply the facility would make the greenhouse gas impacts skyrocket even higher.